msi-ris/Tutorials/rnaseq_cmd.md

 Note that if you did not supply experimental groups, then the plots will not be colored.
 These plots are violin plots, which show the kernel density for each sample.
 They are perhaps more informative than barplots, because it is easier to see the shapes of the distributions.
-Here, we see that each sample has a high density of relatively lowly-expressed genes, a high density of moderately-expressed genes, and a long tail of very highly-expressed genes.

 An example of the heatmap of high variance genes is shown below.